 Paul Schrader is definitely hell-bent on something, but I’m not sure he knows what it is.
 Say the least for the famous screenwriter, journeyman director, and racist-anti-racist: he’s using the theoretically democratic “direct” medium of video-on-demand releases for unhinged stylistic, aesthetic purposes rather than simply a way to achieve distribution when the theaters have abandoned him for his maddened ways.
 The addled, feverish style of Dog Eat Dog feels like Schrader’s attempt to unleash the agitation he feels at being mostly dumped from the A (or even B) list as a writer-director.
 Rather than simply releasing an A-picture, the kind that would pass in one theater and out the other in a week or so, Dog Eat Dog is so disobedient, even dysfunctional, that it would feel like a raving mad dog in the hallowed space of a film theater.
 With the screen always lashing out in some new stylistic or thematic direction (almost by the second), the public audience of a collective theater-going experience probably wouldn’t have known what to do with it.
-The film would have been a walking street threat.

 Instead, this volatile escape into Schrader’s mind, which is also an imprisonment in the murderous minds of his characters, belongs in the personal, intimate mano-a-mano environment of the sole viewing experience.
 Free of distractions and unattended to by the mediating force of other people, Dog Eat Dog on demand is a remarkably direct, one-to-one arena combat between the forgotten corners of Schrader’s mind, not neutered an ounce by mainstream corporate prospects, and the inner machinations of the viewer’s damaged head space.
 Christening direct-to-video a battleground for smashing the glass of your computer screen, television, or phone, Schrader attempts to attack you at a deeply intimate, almost carnal, level, rather than to reason with your better senses.
 The sheer absurdist and stylistic brio is, in fits and starts, almost remarkably liberating in its refusal to court the narrative restraints and logical compunctions of moral, safe-guarded mainstream cinema.
 The title on the tin says “written by Matthew Wilder” and “Adapted from Edward Bunker”.
 Yet Dog Eat Dog is almost enough to convince you that those names are aliases for Schrader (whose style is schizophrenic enough to validate the assumption), with Bunker’s decades-old career revealed as one long con for a director who often has nothing better to do than screw with us.